jhobbs/mathnotes/ode/chapter 04 - linear differential equations of order greater than one/lesson 22 - solution of the nonhomogeneous linear differential equation by the method of variation of parameters.md

 $$ \tag{22.21} a_2y'' + a_1y' + a_0y = 0 $$

-are known then we can form te equation of a particular solution:
+are known then we can form the equation of a particular solution:

 $$ \tag{22.22} = y_p(x) = u_1(x)y_1(x) + u_2(x)y_2(x), $$